 Some cover crops are grown for tillage, in order to break up compacted soils.

-These are generally root veggies such as daikon/tillage radish, or crops with deep taproots.
+These are generally root veggies such as daikon or tillage radish, sweet potatoes, and other crops with deep taproots or abundant tubers.

 Rather than damaging mechanical tillage or manual broadforking, tillage crops and deep-rooted plants can make your life easier by breaking up soil with minimum disturbance.